ryanprince/earley-intersection-js/README.md

  - Following the notes, weight calculations aren't included.

 ## Example
 An example is included in `harmonization.js`.
+It works as follows.

+1. Defines a CFG representing a *horizontal* chord progression language.
-Constructs an FSA representing chord options according to a score's *vertical* constraints with a CFG representing a *horizontal* chord progression language.
-The output contains the following productions, where "S" is the start symbol.
+2. Constructs an FSA representing chord options according to some score's *vertical* note constraints.
+The example doesn't process an actual symbolic music score, but directly provides the resulting constraints as an FSA for illustration.
+3. Earley intersection is applied, and the output is a parse forest (CFG) containing the following productions, where "S" is the start symbol.

 ```
 [